Any questions or comments can be sent to our Membership Chair, Prattyak Mukhopadhyay, at email@example.com

-Membership committee will be calling applicants to inform them of their application status on TBD between TBD.
+Membership committee will be calling applicants to inform them of their application status on September 9th between 2:00 - 4:00.

-If you accept an offer to be a probationary member, your first probate meeting will be held on Sunday, TBD at noon.
+If you accept an offer to be a probationary member, your first probate meeting will be held on Sunday, September 9th at noon.
 Following your first meeting, all of membership, including probates, will attend a business meeting at 7:00pm.
 This first day will be busy with paperwork and uniform organization.
 Expect that most of your afternoon will be spent at the station.

 Probationary classes usually range from five to fifteen individuals, based on need at the time.
 The probationary process runs for twelve weeks.
 It is designed to educate probates about our agency, emergency medical services, and ensure it is a commitment you are wanting to make.